bengler/pebbles-presentation/app/presentations/overview.md

 Client side with CORS: Very easy.

 Getting the backend up and running: You'll need a little hand holding. **Will be a one-liner soon.**

+# What we are focusing on these days
+- Security and access control [(PSM)](https://github.com/bengler/checkpoint/wiki/Pebbles-Security-Model)
+- Completing Origami
+- Configuration and inspection apps (XRay)
+- Cleaning up ruby- and js-libraries

 # Getting into it?